 }

-http2_push_preload on automatically evaluates Link: <...>; rel=preload HTTP headers sent by PHP.
-In Symfony, you can set these headers via the WebLink component:
+In current setups, set Link: <...>; rel=preload HTTP headers directly instead.
+In Symfony, you can set these headers via the WebLink component or directly on the response:

 <?php